vekonyat/ATC_MiThermometer/README.md

 This repository contains custom firmware for several Bluetooth Thermometer & Hygrometer devices.

 The custom firmware can be flashed _via a modern browser_ and _over-the-air (OTA)_ without opening the device and unlocks several customization options.
 You can go back to the original firmware at any time.
+OTA and configuration main page - [TelinkMiFlasher.html](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html).

 **Key features**